Best web hosting for eCommerce: 7 providers to trust your business with

 |Best for||Beginner-friendly hosting|

 Bluehost is one of the most popular shared hosting providers, focusing mainly on WordPress.
-It has a solid reputation, and WordPress recommends it for its significant contribution to the CMS.
+It has a solid reputation, and even WordPress recommends it for its significant contribution to the CMS.
 The main attraction, however, is how easy to use and functional Bluehost is.

 - You get a stunning dashboard that has the most important features.
 You can use it to manage domain names, emails, and WordPress, security, and performance.